lynnlangit/learning-cromwell-on-azure/performance/TOOLS.md

 ### Azure Batch

 Monitor Azure Batch usage via the WebUI.
 This shows resources used by nodes in the virtual cluster.
 Node health is also shown here.

-NOTE: Azure Batch Tool (linked) only works with Windows OS.
+NOTE: Azure Batch Explorer tool (linked in Azure portal) only works with Windows OS.

 ![Batch](../images/batch.png)